Ji Yeon (Lost): Production

 The episode was filmed in late October and early November 2007, primarily on the island of Oahu, where Lost is filmed.
 Several days before shooting, Daniel Dae Kim was arrested for driving under the influence of alcohol.
-His arrest prompted speculation about his future on the series, due to co-stars Michelle Rodriguez (Ana-Lucia Cortez) and Cynthia Watros (Libby) leaving Lost after DUI arrests.
+His arrest prompted speculation about his future on the series, due to co-stars Michelle Rodriguez (Ana-Lucia Cortez) and Cynthia Watros (Libby) having left Lost after DUI arrests.
 With the revelation of Sun as one of the Oceanic Six, all six members have been revealed.
 Executive producers and writers Carlton Cuse and Damon Lindelof left the identity of the sixth deliberately ambiguous to provoke debate after the episode.

 "Ji Yeon" is the first episode since the second season finale, "Live Together, Die Alone", in which Harold Perrineau, Jr. appears as Michael Dawson.
-Perrineau was the only actor from the original cast of fourteen to not appear in the third season of Lost.
+Perrineau was the only actor from the original cast of fourteen not to appear in the third season of Lost.
 Perrineau was "really hurt" by the creative decision to leave him out, and went on to appear in the British horror film 28 Weeks Later and Demons, a pilot for CBS.
 When the latter was not picked up by CBS, Perrineau returned to Lost; his return was confirmed during Lost's slot at the 2007 Comic-Con International.